Metagenomic testing for your patients.

 UCSF Laboratory Medicine providers offer consultations and interpretation of results for tested samples through the Clinical Microbial Sequencing Board.
 To request a consultation on a tested or pending sample, please fill out the contact form.

-CSF containing significant pleocytosis may have reduced sensitivity of detection for DNA viruses, bacteria, fungi, and parasites.
+Samples containing significant pleocytosis and/or high levels of host nucleic acid may have reduced sensitivity of detection for viruses, bacteria, fungi, and parasites.

 Extended storage at 4°C and multiple freeze-thaw cycles may reduce the ability to detect pathogens, especially for RNA viruses.